 The chart below shows a spectral comparison of an HPS lamp vs. 100% red, 85% red/15% blue and 70% red/30% blue LEDs.

 As you can see, the HPS lamp delivers the widest range of wavelengths; however, plants and humans perceive light very differently.
 The human eye responds most strongly to light in the green/yellow part of the spectrum.
-Whereas plants respond most strongly to the PAR region (blue and red wavelengths) for photoperiodic growth responses and germination control.
+Plants respond most strongly to the PAR region (blue and red wavelengths) for photoperiodic growth responses and germination control.

 Photosynthesis, flowering, climate response and photomorphogenesis are all affected by the intensity, duration, distribution and spectral quality of light.
 Since plants respond most strongly to the red and blue wavelengths, with LED-based sole-source lighting (SSL), we can tune the lighting to focus on what the plant uses most.

-So, one of the major challenges in designing LED fixtures for horticultural applications is developing optimum colour efficiencies or “colour recipes” to deliver PAR photons as efficiently as possible and essentially allow growers to “tune” their lighting to the optimal wavelengths for each stage of growth.
+One of the major challenges in designing LED fixtures for horticultural applications is developing optimum colour efficiencies or “colour recipes” to deliver PAR photons as efficiently as possible and essentially allow growers to “tune” their lighting to the optimal wavelengths for each stage of growth.

-Probably the most significant roadblock to the widespread adoption of LED lighting is the high cost of ownership.
+To this day, the most significant roadblock to the widespread adoption of LED lighting is the high cost of ownership.